Oliver R. Avison: Creation of Severance Hospital

-Development of Medical Mission Theory
+Medical mission theory

 While serving as director of the House of Universal Helpfulness for six years, Avison developed a new medical mission theory.
 Through his speech entitled "Comity in Medical Missions," Avison presented his theory in Carnegie Hall at the 1900 Ecumenical Missionary Conference, where notable figures such as President Benjamin Harrison were in attendance.
-His theory consisted of three components: cooperation, the simultaneous development of a hospital and medical school, and transferring the hospital to the natives.
+His theory consisted of three components: cooperation, the simultaneous development of a hospital and medical school, and transferring the hospital to Koreans.
 His talk covered the necessity for increased collaboration between the missionaries stationed in Korea, arguing that the medical work being carried out ought not to be a denominational enterprise.
 Instead, Avison's vision was to open a hospital in which joint efforts of all missionaries would take place.
 It was this idea of a united medical mission that led Severance to fund the hospital.
 By 1913, six differing denominations were collaborating within the hospital, sending missionaries to work there.

 Retirement

-The Avison family left Korea for the last time on December 6, 1935.
-Although his son Douglas Avison wanted to take over his position, Avison passed on his role to Dr. Keung Seon Oh, the representative of the Southern Presbyterian Mission Board for the Severance Medical College.
-Upon return, Avison relocated his family to Florida, U.S.A.
-Avison's wife, Jennie, died on September 15, 1936.
-Avison outlived her by twenty years, passing away on August 28, 1956.
+Oliver and Jennie left Korea for the last time on December 6, 1935.
+His sons Douglas and Gordon Avison, and their families, would remain in Korea, Douglas at Severance and Gordon at a YMCA farm.
+Douglas may have wanted to take over Avison's position.
+Avison passed on his role to Dr. Keung Seon Oh, the representative of the Southern Presbyterian Mission Board for the Severance Medical College.

+Upon return, Avison relocated to Florida in the United States.
+Jennie died on September 15, 1936.
+Avison outlived her by twenty years, dying at a nursing home in St. Petersburg, Florida on August 28, 1956.
 Both Avison and his wife were buried in Smiths Falls.
-In 1943 Dr. Avison remarried Agnes Gertrude Pope (nee Rennee) who died on June 2, 1958.
+In 1943, Avison remarried Agnes Gertrude Pope (nee Rennee), who died on June 2, 1958.